 The Devastating Effects

 The long-term effects of crack use are devastating.
-The high that is produced by crack doesn’t last very long, and it’s followed by a severe sensation of depression.
+The high that is produced doesn’t last very long, and it’s followed by a severe sensation of depression.

 After the drug wears off, the user feels edgy and begins to crave the drug again.
 Since crack is a powerful stimulant, it can cause users to stay up for days.
 Most of users don’t get enough nutrition or sleep, so they’re malnourished and sleep deprived.

 These conditions can cause severe damage to the body.
 Convulsions, muscle spasms, and increased heart rate are some of the effects of crack use.
-Crack can make a person feel anxious, hostile, angry and paranoid.
+This drug can make a person feel anxious, hostile, angry and paranoid.

 When the drug is used for a long period of time, these issues can persist even when the individual is no longer high.
 A major problem is that a lot of crack users believe they can use the drug occasionally and avoid serious side effects.